gregmsanderson/postgres-ha-timescaledb/README.md

 If you haven't already done so, [install the Fly CLI](https://fly.io/docs/getting-started/installing-flyctl/) and then [log in to Fly](https://fly.io/docs/getting-started/log-in-to-fly/).

 1. Clone this repo
+2. Run `fly pg create` to create a new database app.
+Give it a name, choose its region and whether to use HA.
+It will take a minute to configure and will then show credentials to connect to it.
+3. (optional) If you would like to create a multi-region database app, [add read-replicas](https://fly.io/docs/getting-started/multi-region-databases/#create-a-postgresql-cluster).
-2. Edit the `fly.toml` in two places: the `app` name, and the value of `PRIMARY_REGION` as the [region](https://fly.io/docs/reference/regions/#fly-io-regions) you plan to use for your database:
+4. Edit the `fly.toml` in two places to match the values you chose for the database app's name and primary [region](https://fly.io/docs/reference/regions/#fly-io-regions):

     ```toml
     app = "your-pg-name"

     PRIMARY_REGION = "lhr"
     ```
-3. Run `fly pg create` to create a new database app.
-You can choose its region and whether to use HA.
-It will take a minute to configure and will then show you your credentials.
-4. (optional) If you would like to create a multi-region database app, [add read-replicas](https://fly.io/docs/getting-started/multi-region-databases/#create-a-postgresql-cluster).
 4. Run `fly deploy` to apply the modifications to install the TimescaleDB extension.
 It may take a few minutes.
 5. Enable the TimescaleDB extension by using a stolon update (stolon controls the cluster):
     ```sh